 A Polar Bear

-Interns Vicky and Ashley prepare the polar bear for the new displays.
+Interns Vicky and Ashley talk about how they prepared the polar bear for displays.
+You can find him in the Finder’s Keeper’s Gallery.

 Starting bottom up

 Work began from the bottom up, starting with the recreation of a snowy landscape.
 It took many hours to carefully cover the front left paw and part of the back left paw which were missing.

 A thick layer of dust covered the entire surface of the bear.
 The cleaning began with the brushing and vacuuming of the hair.
 This was followed by running Smokesponge (vulcanised rubber sponge) across the hair then swabbing it with a solution of alcohol and water.
 The surviving paws were covered in old paint and glue which had to be painstakingly removed.

 As polar bear hair is unavailable other hairs had to be creatively resourced.
 A combination of cow and goat hair was used to infill and reconstruct missing areas.
 The goat hair was kindly donated by the Exeter Hide and Skin Co.
 Ltd. The front right paw of the polar bear was missing three toes.
 To reconstruct these, a papier maché base was created and covered with tinted goat hair.
 Using the other claws, a mould was made in order to cast replacement claws from plaster.
 The polar bear was also missing his tail which was reconstructed using the same technique as the toes.
 The new tail is secured in place by wire.
 Breaks in the ear were re-attached and other cracks that had formed in the painted features on the face were filled in and in-painted.

 Splitting at the seams

 Shrinkage of the skin had caused three of the seams on the underside of the polar bear to split open exposing the interior fill.
 These seams were first patched with tissue and then a layer of tinted goat hair was adhered to the tissue to hide the repair.